Arc-Computer/arc-memory/docs/roadmap/arc_cloud_strategy.md

 ## Selective Sync Mechanism

-The selective sync mechanism is the critical bridge between local Arc Memory instances and Arc Cloud.
-Based on our research of modern approaches like ElectricSQL, we'll implement a robust, efficient sync system.
+The selective sync mechanism is the critical bridge between local Arc Memory instances (SQLite) and Arc Cloud (Neo4j).
+Based on our research of modern approaches like ElectricSQL and Neo4j's GraphRAG capabilities, we'll implement a robust, efficient sync system that leverages the strengths of both database technologies.

 ### Technical Implementation